Czech Republic—Business & Communication

 *Note: Semester students who will apply for Summer Financial Aid should contact Summer Abroad to inquire about enrolling in additional unit(s).

-Students will intern at least 20 hours per week at their host company and will be able to apply for transcript notation through the UC Davis Internship and Career Center.
+Students will intern approximately 28 - 32 hours per week at their host company and will be able to apply for transcript notation through the UC Davis Internship and Career Center.
 Depending on the specific internship, the onsite time may include weekend hours.

-This 2-unit course is intended as a forum to connect the work students do at their internship to its broader social and cultural context.
-Through online discussions students will have a community with whom to share their reflections and observations about their internship placements and to explore the significance of interning in an international context.
+This 2-unit online course is a forum to connect the work students do at their internship to its broader social and cultural context.
+Through online discussions, students will have a community with whom to share their reflections and observations about their internship placements and to explore the significance of interning in an international context.

 No prerequisites are enforced for this program beyond the general eligibility requirements.